ceceliacreates/nuxt-garden/content/notes/nuxt-content-app.md

 - in-browser content editor feature
 - repeat process for other content types

-### Shaping Up and Shipping Out
+### Style and Ship
 - content for index page
-- adding images
 - adding icons
 - adding navigation
 - adding style
+- layouts for global style
+- scoped for local style
 - adding cypress tests
 - adding data-cy attributes
-- dynamic testing for all pages
+- dynamic testing for all pages (???)
 - what is ssg
 - nuxt build process
 - connecting to netlify
 - merging to main in github automatically deploys to netlify